syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Form Fields.md

 ## Text Form field

-You can add new text form field to a Word document using **AppendTextFormField** method of **WParagraph** class.
+You can add new text form field to a Word document by using **AppendTextFormField** method of **WParagraph** class.

 The following code illustrates how to add new text form field.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add new section to the document
+//Adds new section to the document

 IWSection section = document.AddSection();

-//Add new paragraph to the section
+//Adds new paragraph to the section

 WParagraph paragraph = section.AddParagraph() as WParagraph;